Regulatory compliance for modern markets

-In terms of the crucial aspect of regulatory reporting, our partner, Nex Abide Financial, provides a comprehensive, end-to-end transaction reporting model, which can be used to satisfy all the requirements of:
+Our partner, UnaVista, provides a comprehensive, end-to-end transaction reporting model, so you can focus on other things.
+The end-to-end transaction reporting solution can be used to satisfy all the requirements of the following

 - EMIR (European Market Infrastructure Regulation)

 - REMIT (Regulation for Wholesale Energy Markets Integrity and Transparency